University Housing COVID-19 Updates

 Residence Halls - Frequently Asked Questions

-Yes, the residence halls will be open for Fall 2020.
+Yes, the residence halls will be open for Fall 2021.
 If there are changes, students will be notified via their SOU email.
+Students will need to have a negative COVID test in order to move in/ come back to the halls.

 Student Apartments & Family Housing - Frequently Asked Questions